RohanDinesh/The-Sparks-foundation-internship/README.md

 # The Sparks Company internship (GRIP)

-## This repository is dedicated to the completion of all my tasks from The Sparks Foundation Internship.
+This repository is dedicated to the completion of all my tasks from The Sparks Company Internship.
 I will be updating the tasks from my domain : Data Science and Business Analytics

 Tools/IDE : Python/Jupyter Notebook